-Analysis | Fact-checking President Trump’s acceptance speech at the 2020 RNC
+Analysis | Fact-checking President Trump’s acceptance speech at the GOP convention

 Inserting the phrase “during their convention” does not make this claim less misleading.
 Trump leaves out that yesterday, in a video posted on Twitter, Biden condemned the violence in Wisconsin, where protests began after the police shooting of Jacob Blake.
 Blake, who is Black, was shot seven times in the back as he entered his car on Sunday, and was paralyzed.

-A White teenager was arrested this week in connection with the deaths of two protesters.
+A white teenager was arrested this week in connection with the deaths of two protesters.
 “Protesting brutality is a right and absolutely necessary,” Biden said in the Twitter video.
 “But burning down communities is not protest, it’s needless violence — violence that endangers lives.”

 “When asked if he supports cutting police funding, Joe Biden replied, ‘Yes, absolutely.’ ”